swize447-spec/n8n-workflows/README_Linkedin_Scraper.md

 Credentials and API keys are not included in this repository.
 Replace all `YOUR_*` placeholder values with your own credentials inside n8n.
 The pagination limit is set to `15` by default in the **If1** node — adjust this value to scrape more or fewer results.
-This project is intended for educational purposes.
+This project is intended for educational and test purposes.
 Users are responsible for ensuring their usage complies with LinkedIn's Terms of Service.